whydoineedausernamebro/authcrack/README.md

 <br><br>
 <strong> <i>
-+this is a project for cracking into roblox accounts with 2FA enabled, this can be ran on replit
+* this is a project for cracking into roblox accounts with 2FA enabled, this can be ran on replit
 </strong> </i>